-Domestic capital dredging backlog at March 31, 2020 was \$43.7 million lower than at December 31, 2019.
-In the three months ended March 31, 2020, the Company was awarded a \$30 million project in Louisiana.
-During the three months ended March 31, 2020, the Company continued to earn revenue on deepening projects in Charleston, Jacksonville and Corpus Christi as well as on a deepening project on the Delaware River.
-At the end of last year, several liquefied natural gas petro chemical and crude oil export projects were being developed in the Gulf of Mexico creating the need for port development and navigational channel deepening and widening to accommodate the larger vessels involved in this trade.
+Domestic capital dredging backlog at September 30, 2020 was \$64.2 million higher than at December 31, 2019.
+In the nine months ended September 30, 2020, the Company was awarded an additional phase of the Jacksonville Deepening project for \$105 million, an additional phase of the Charleston Deepening project for \$53 million, three projects in Louisiana which consisted of two coastal restoration projects of \$30 million and \$28 million, respectively, and an LNG project for a private client.
+During the nine months ended September 30, 2020, the Company continued to earn revenue on deepening projects in Charleston, Jacksonville and Corpus Christi and a coastal restoration project in Mississippi.
+At the end of last year, several LNG petro chemical and crude oil export projects were being developed in the Gulf of Mexico creating the need for port development and navigational channel deepening and widening to accommodate the larger vessels involved in this trade.
 With the current economic environment in the oil and gas markets, some of these privately funded projects are expected to be impacted and delayed.
 Government funded projects coming into the pipeline include additional phases of the Charleston, Jacksonville and Corpus Christi deepenings, as well as new deepenings for ports in Mobile, Alabama and the Everglades in Florida.
 These deepenings continue the trend of ensuring all East Coast and Gulf of Mexico ports will be able to accommodate the deeper draft vessels currently used on several trade routes.
 The nation's governors continue to show commitment to their respective ports through engagement and funding.
 Finally, Congress has also shown a commitment to ports and waterways, providing record annual budgets for the Corps for port deepening and channel maintenance.
 In addition to this port work, a greater amount of coastal restoration and rehabilitation projects are being funded in the Gulf Coast region as the states utilize available monies for ecosystem priorities, a portion of which is allocated to dredging.

-Foreign capital dredging backlog at March 31, 2020 was \$6.7 million lower than at December 31, 2019.
-During the three months ended March 31, 2020, the Company continued to earn revenue on a project in the Middle East which was in backlog at December 31, 2019.
+Foreign capital dredging backlog at September 30, 2020 was \$19.5 million lower than at December 31, 2019.
+During the nine months ended September 30, 2020, the Company continued to earn revenue on a project in the Middle East which was in backlog at December 31, 2019.

-Coastal protection dredging backlog decreased \$64.3 million from December 31, 2019.
-In the three months ended March 31, 2020, the Company was awarded a coastal protection project in New York.
-During the three months ended March 31, 2020, the Company continued to earn revenue on coastal protection projects in New York, North Carolina, South Carolina and Florida which were in backlog at December 31, 2019.
+Coastal protection dredging backlog decreased \$31.7 million from December 31, 2019.
+In the nine months ended September 30, 2020, the Company was awarded coastal protection projects of \$31 million in North Carolina, \$24 million in New Jersey and \$15 million in Florida.
+During the nine months ended September 30, 2020, the Company continued to earn revenue on coastal protection projects in New York, North Carolina, and Florida which were in backlog at December 31, 2019.
 Coastal protection and storm impacts continue to provide the major impetus for coastal project investment at federal and state levels.
 As a result of the extreme storm systems in prior years involving Hurricanes Harvey, Irma, and Maria, the U.S. Congress passed supplemental appropriations for disaster relief and recovery which includes \$17.4 billion for the Corps to fund projects that will reduce the risk of future damage from flood and storm events.
 The Corps is beginning to provide visibility on its plans for this money, and it is expected that approximately \$1.8 billion will be allocated to dredging-related work.
 Most of this work is anticipated to be coastal protection related, but some funding may be provided for channel maintenance.
 During 2019, an additional \$3.3 billion of supplemental appropriations was approved for disaster relief funding as a result of Hurricane Florence and Hurricane Michael.